Courses

 Critical Interpretation (CI)

+This is a topics course, course content varies.
 In this course typically a variety of Latin prose and poetry of the high and later Roman empire (first to fourth centuries CE) is read.
 Single or multiple authors may be featured in a given semester.
+Suggested Preparation: two years of college Latin or equivalent.

 Writing Attentive